Drupal: Security

 Drupal's policy is to announce the nature of each security vulnerability once the fix is released.

 Administrators of Drupal sites can be automatically notified of these new releases via the Update Status module (Drupal 6) or via the Update Manager (Drupal 7).

 Drupal maintains a security announcement mailing list, a history of all security advisories, a security team home page, and an RSS feed with the most recent security advisories.

-In mid-October 2014, Drupal issued a "highly critical" security advisory regarding an SQL injection bug in Drupal 7, also known as Drupageddon.
+In mid-October 2014, Drupal issued a "highly critical" security advisory regarding an SQL injection bug in Drupal 7, also known as Drupalgeddon.
 Downloading and installing an upgrade to Drupal 7.32 fixes the vulnerability, but does not remove any backdoor installed by hackers if the site has already been compromised.
 Attacks began soon after the vulnerability was announced.
 According to the Drupal security team, where a site was not patched within hours of the announcement, it should be considered compromised and taken offline by being replaced with a static HTML page while the administrator of its server must be told that other sites on the same server may also have been compromised.
-To solve the problem, the site must be restored using backups from before October 15, be patched and manually updated, and anything merged from the site must be audited.
+To solve the problem, the site must be restored using backups from before 15 October, be patched and manually updated, and anything merged from the site must be audited.

 In late March 2018, a patch for vulnerability CVE-2018-7600, also dubbed Drupalgeddon2, was released.
 The underlying bug allows remote attackers without special roles or permissions to take complete control of Drupal 6, 7, and 8 sites.
-Drupal 6 reached end-of-life on February 24, 2016, and does not get official security updates (extended support is available from two paid Long Term Services Vendors).
-Starting early April, large scale automated attacks against vulnerable sites were observed, and on April 20, a high level of penetration of unpatched sites was reported.
+Drupal 6 reached end-of-life on 24 February 2016, and does not get official security updates (extended support is available from two paid Long Term Services Vendors).
+Starting early April, large scale automated attacks against vulnerable sites were observed, and on 20 April, a high level of penetration of unpatched sites was reported.

 On 23 December 2019, Drupal patched an arbitrary file upload flaw.
 The file-upload flaw affects Drupal 8.8.x before 8.8.1 and 8.7.x before 8.7.11, and the vulnerability is listed as moderately critical by Drupal.

-In September 2022, Drupal announced two security advisories for severe vulnerability in Twig for users of Drupal 9.3 and 9.4.
+In September 2022, Drupal announced two security advisories for a severe vulnerability in Twig for users of Drupal 9.3 and 9.4.
 That week, Drupal also announced a patch for the S3 File System to fix an access bypass issue.

 In January 2023, Drupal announced software updates to resolve four vulnerabilities in Drupal core and three plugins.